bsivanantham/TextMarkingWebapp/README.md

 # Education-Startup
-This is the code for "Watch Me Build an Education Startup" by Siraj Raval on Youtube
+This is the code for "Education Startup"

 ## Overview